gameontext/gameon/kubernetes/README.md

 Instructions below will reference `go-run`, the alias created above.
 Feel free to invoke `./kubernetes/go-run.sh` directly if you prefer.

-The `go-run.sh` script encapsulates the operations needed to deploy core game services to kubernetes.
-Please do open the script to see what the steps do!
+The `go-run.sh` and `k8s-functions` scripts encapsulate setup and deployment of core game services to kubernetes.
+Please do open the scripts to see what they do!
 We opted for readability over shell script-fu for that reason.

 ## Prerequisites